 You can also look into Mitfahrgelegenheit, ride-sharing.
 This is quite popular and inexpensive, and it is generally reliable when booked through a ride-sharing agency.
-A number of websites provide listings - just do a search for "Mitfahrgelegenheit" or consult http://www.blablacar.de.
+A number of websites provide listings - just do a search for "Mitfahrgelegenheit".
 How safe it is depends, of course, on the skill and experience of the driver offering the ride - and no one can give any guarantees.